pyvista/pyvista/joss/paper.md

 # Summary

-The availability of software for 3D visualization in Python is limited to libraries that are either not capable of handling large, spatially referenced datasets, e.g. `matplotlib` [@matplotlib], or libraries including Mayavi [@mayavi], the yt Project [@ytproject], and the Visualization Toolkit (VTK) [@vtkbook] which are powerful yet have inherently complex application programming interfaces (APIs) that create a barrier to entry for new users.
+There are several options for 3D visualization in Python, a few notable projects include Matplotlib [@matplotlib], Mayavi [@mayavi], the yt Project [@ytproject], and the Visualization Toolkit (VTK) [@vtkbook].
+However, few open-source packages are capable of handling large, spatially-referenced datasets and some are powerful yet have inherently complex application programming interfaces (APIs), which might create a barrier to entry for new users.
 Notably, VTK is a powerful scientific visualization software library, and with Python bindings, it combines the speed of C++ with the rapid prototyping of Python.